Maia-Everett/lintian.eu/_posts/2024-05-24-warcraft-retrospective-27.md

 [^primitive_quendian]: Which can be thought of as their equivalent of [Proto-Indo-European](https://en.wikipedia.org/wiki/Proto-Indo-European_language).

 [^languages]: Plus a few less important ones that Tolkien didn't develop in detail.

+[^detonate]: Remember this.
+It will become important very soon.

+[^fragile]: Maybe you'd be more durable if you wore actual armor, you dimwits!

+[^shadowmeld]: The game is very consistent about this.
+Male night elves don't have Shadowmeld.
+Female units that are not night elves (specifically, dryads) don't have it either.
+When the expansion added a new female hero, she got Shadowmeld too.
+And then Reforged added a female skin for the demon hunter hero, increasing diversity at the expense of mechanical consistency.
+Sigh.

+[^circlet]: Which might not be what you want.
+There's a Circlet of Nobility hidden in a tent back at the back of the base.
+If you want to get it, the best way is probably to sneak in with Shadowmeld, grab it with Tyrande and retreat, and only *then* amass a force and kill the paladin.